 Adrenal crisis refers to acute adrenal insufficiency; it is most common in patients with primary adrenal insufficiency, but may also occur in those with secondary or tertiary adrenal insufficiency.
 It is a life-threatening emergency that requires immediate treatment (table 1).

-In patients with primary adrenal insufficiency, the major clinical features of adrenal crisis are volume depletion and hypotension, usually resulting from mineralocorticoid deficiency.
+In patients with primary adrenal insufficiency, the major clinical features of adrenal crisis are volume depletion and hypotension, resulting mainly from mineralocorticoid deficiency.